The Post-Trend Era: Why Modern Clients are Choosing Subtlety Over ‘Wow’

 What Supports This Stage

-Color designed for longevity requires home care that protects what the placement decisions built.
-The lighter, more porous sections of a soft dimensional result are exactly the sections that fade fastest without the right protocol — and once those sections lose their tone, the effortlessness of the whole look collapses.
+Color designed for longevity requires care that protects what has been built.
+The lighter, more porous sections of a soft dimensional result are the ones that fade first without the right protocol.

 What Comes After "Wow"